sohel10/sohel10/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=sohel10)

 ## 🚀 About Me
+Building production-scale ML systems from data ingestion to real-time deployment.
 I am a Lead Statistician &  Data Scientist at the University of Michigan with **8+ years of experience** building **production-scale machine learning systems** across healthcare, NLP, and large-scale data platforms.

 💡 I specialize in: